Victor Rask: Seattle Kraken

 On 21 March 2022, Rask was traded by the Wild to the Seattle Kraken for future considerations and was immediately re-assigned to their AHL affiliate, the Charlotte Checkers.
 Upon joining the organization, head coach Dave Hakstol stated that he expected Rask to fit into a winger role instead of center.
 He was called up from Charlotte on 25 March and played on a line with Yanni Gourde and Karson Kuhlman.
 In his Kraken debut, Rask won one face-off and had a minus-one rating in 14:31 minutes of ice time in a 4–2 loss to the Los Angeles Kings.
 As the season progressed, his linemates changed and Rask played left wing on the Kraken's third line with Alexander Wennberg and Joonas Donskoi.
 While playing with this line, Rask maintained a three-game point streak which included a goal and two assists.
 In his first 10 games with the Kraken, Rask accumulated three goals and three assists.
 On 21 April, Rask played in his 500th NHL game as the Kraken maintained the franchise's first three-game winning streak with a victory over the Colorado Avalanche.

+Return to Europe

+As a free agent from the Kraken, Rask went un-signed over the summer.
+Unable to garner interest from the NHL, Rask returned to Europe after securing a one-year contract with Swiss club, HC Fribourg-Gottéron of the National League (NL) on 15 October 2022.
+In the 2022–23 season, Rask made 35 regular season appearances with Fribourg-Gottéron, collecting 8 goals and 18 assists for 26 points.
+Following a playoff qualifying defeat Rask left Fribourg-Gottéron at the conclusion of his contract on 18 March 2023.